t-katsumura/oauth2proxy-sample-for-developper/README.md

 **Makefile**

-Building oauth2-proxy using a Makefile requires installation of  gcc, make in addition of golang.
+Building oauth2-proxy using a Makefile requires installation of  gcc, make in addition to golang.
 Here shows how to build oauth2-proxy using docker container.
-Source codes shoud be in the [oauth2proxy/src/](oauth2proxy/src/) folder.
+Source codes should be in the [oauth2proxy/src/](oauth2proxy/src/) folder.

 ```
 docker run -it --rm -v ${PWD}/oauth2proxy/src:/go/src golang:1.18.0 bash -c "cd /go/src && make build"